famzah/ping-multi-ext/README.rst

 The interactive UI interface lets you visualize the RTT summary in three modes:

-* successful vs. unsuccessful PING replies
+* Successful vs. unsuccessful PING replies
-* the RTT values (ping time) as a number
+* The RTT values (ping time) as a number
-* scaled per 100 ms where "0" means an RTT between 0 and 99 ms,
+* Scaled per 100 ms where "0" means an RTT between 0 and 99 ms,
   "1" means an RTT between 100 and 199 ms, and so on

 You also have the option to review each host's "ping" command raw output.